garuda-hacks-6-ucs/smart-contract/README.md

-# BlocTenderID : ganti tag line No hidden deals.
+# BlocTenderID : No hidden deals.
 Just transparency and merit. 🚀

 BlocTenderID is a Blockchain and AI-powered digital tender platform designed to create a transparent, fair, and nepotism-free government procurement process.
 It empowers citizens to participate in selecting the most suitable vendors through decentralized public voting, while smart contracts automate secure and timely payments.